GillesDCI/router-assignment/README.md

 This task is **optional**.
 You can also review the materials instead.

 - Add in two extra pages (A contact page and a portfolio page)
-- Create a Navigation component using Link and allow to navigate through all the pages.
+- Create a new Navigation component and allow to navigate through all the pages.